-Time-series (2000-2018) of monthly mean snow depths during winter (September to April) averaged over regions up to 81.5°N are displayed in Figure 5, whereas Figure 6 shows the seasonal mean and spread.
-The W99 is included as reference (see Figure S6 for the results when the region is extended up to 87.5° N).
+Time series (2000-2018) of monthly mean snow depths during winter (September to April) averaged over regions up to 81.5° N are displayed in Fig. 7, whereas Fig. 8 shows the seasonal mean and spread.
+The W99 is included as reference (see Fig. S3 for the results when the region is extended up to 87.5° N).

-- In NESOSIM, April snow depths are higher than in SnowModel-LG (Figure 5), especially after 2012.
-We further see from 350 Figure 6 that the initial snow depth before autumn is thinner in SnowModel-LG, but there is more wintertime snow accumulation in SnowModel-LG than in NESOSIM.
-Thicker autumn snow in NESOSIM is a result of using W99 for the initial conditions, while SnowModel-LG tracks the snow through the summer melt season, removing any remaining snow at the end of summer when the snow pack is saturated and isothermal (this then becomes decomposed ice).
-The end result is that by the end of winter, overall differences between the two products are less pronounced despite large differences in total snow 355 accumulated over winter.
+In NESOSIM, April snow depths are higher than in SnowModel-LG (Fig. 7), especially after 2012.
+We further see from Fig. 8 that the initial snow depth before autumn is thinner in SnowModel-LG, but there is more wintertime snow accumulation in SnowModel-LG than in NESOSIM.
+Thicker autumn snow in NESOSIM is a result of using W99 for the initial conditions, while SnowModel-LG tracks the snow through the summer melt season, removing any remaining snow at the end of summer when the snowpack is saturated and isothermal (this then becomes decomposed ice).
+The end result is that by the end of winter overall differences between the two products are less pronounced despite large differences in total snow accumulated over winter.

 Seasonal snow accumulation is also larger in SnowModel-LG compared with CPOM.
-In contrast, the seasonal accumulation in DuST and snow changes from March to April in PMW Bremen are unexpectedly small, even negative, while the PMW DMI shows similar seasonal changes as the reanalysis-based products.
-Overall, the largest seasonal snow accumulation occurs in W99 and the deepest snowpacks are observed in March, the month when snow reaches its maximum depth, whereas many of
+In contrast, the seasonal accumulation in DuST and snow changes from March to April in PMW Bremen are unexpectedly small, even negative, while the PMW DMI shows similar seasonal changes to the reanalysis-based products.
+Overall, the largest seasonal snow accumulation occurs in W99, and the deepest snowpacks are observed in March, the month when snow reaches its maximum depth, whereas many of the other products reach their maximum snow depths in April.
+However, based on Sect.
+3.1, compared with W99, all snow cover products in early winter have thinner snowpacks than at the end of the winter, which implies either that the intensity of snow ac-